12 Yogurt Health Benefits That Show Off Its Nutritional Power

 What to Look for When Buying Yogurt

 Forget the fancy promises.
-To find a healthy yogurt that's low in calories, fat, and sugar, follow as many of these guidelines as you can.
+To find the healthiest Greek yogurt that's low in calories, fat, and sugar, follow as many of these guidelines as you can.

 Per 6-ounce serving:

 - Protein: at least 8 to 10 grams